overturetool/dev-tutorials/README.md

 ## More Information

 The main Overture repository is at https://github.com/overturetool/overture.
-Information about these projects is available in various guide on the developer wiki.
-It is recommended you start by reading those.
+Its wiki contains various guides that use these projects.
+It is recommended you start by reading those guides.

 If you'd like general information about the Overture Project, please visit http://overturetool.org.